Custom Event Notification Templates¶

 - Embedded DQL queries should be placed at the beginning of the template

-) follows the naming requirements of general programming languages, which can be any English letter starting and only contain English letters, numbers, and underscores, not recommended to use emoji. - The query result name should not be the same as any existing template variable or template function, otherwise unpredictable problems may occur
+dql_data) follows the naming requirements of general programming languages, can be any English letter starting, and only contains English letters, numbers, underscores, not recommended to use emoji. - Query result name should not be the same as any existing template variable, template function, otherwise unexpected problems may occur

-- If you use functions on fields in DQL, it is recommended to use
+- If a function is used on a field in DQL, it is recommended to use